 I pretended to just enter the room.

-“Good timing,” said Cashel “I heard you’re all clear from Tammy.
+“Good timing,” said Cashel “I heard from Tammy that you’re all clear.
 You can help us unload the weapons and ammo from our new ship.”

 I guess finding Rei would have to wait.
 I decided to try out the training room tomorrow, and ask Rei to join me whenever I saw her again.

-Finally, the next day, I was able to try on the training clothes.
-They were super light and non-restricting, definitely not what I was used to.
-It lit up and I took a look at it, the text turned upside-down and I could finally read it thanks to Tammy.
+Finally, the next day, I was able to try on the training clothes that have been hanging in my closet.
+They were a super light and non-restricting shirt and shorts, definitely not what I was used to.
+When I put the shirt on it lit up and I stretched it to take a look.
+The text turned upside-down and I could finally read it thanks to Tammy.
 Apparently I could adjust the weight, tension, temperature and a few other things.
 I just left it alone for now, no need to stress out my newly healed body.

-Inside the training room I remembered Kiko setting up an obstacle course to run through.
-I went to the electric panel and chose which objects I wanted to bring up from storage.
-Gel appeared from the ground where the objects started rising from.
-As soon as they were all on the training room floor the gel disappeared, seeping away back through the ground.
+I remembered Kiko setting up an obstacle course inside the training room, so I went to the hologram panel and chose which objects I wanted to bring up from storage.
+Gel appeared from the ground and objects started rising from below.
+As soon as they were all on the training room floor the gel disappeared, seeping away back through tiny holes in the floor.

 This can’t be right.
 I decided to ask the pilot/navigator/technician/doctor what was wrong.